aixigo/PREvant/README.md

 - The software version of the service (see `https://schema.org/softwareVersion`)
 - The build time of the service (see `https://schema.org/dateModified`)
 - The git commit id of the service (see `https://git-scm.com/docs/git-commit`)
-- The link to the API specification (see `https://github.com/OAI/OpenAPI-Specification`)
+- The link to the OpenAPI specification (see `https://github.com/OAI/OpenAPI-Specification`)
+- The link to the AsyncAPI specification (see `https://github.com/asyncapi/spec`)

 In order to generate the correct link to the API specification, PREvant adds following headers to each of these requests: